deardeer/JND-in-Charts/README.md

 # Modeling Just Noticeable Differences in Charts

-Supplemental materials for our paper on _Modeling Just Noticeable Differences in Charts_
+Supplemental materials for the paper on _Modeling Just Noticeable Differences in Charts_ accepted in IEEE VIS'21.